p3r7/awesome-monome-norns/README.md

 ## Development: Libraries & Engines

-When developping apps/scripts, you rely on lua libraries (classes & modules).
-One of them, _engine_, allows interracting with a running SuperCollider instance.
+When developing apps/scripts, you rely on lua libraries (classes & modules).
+One of them, _engine_, allows interacting with a running SuperCollider instance.

 When using SuperCollider, one can rely on an already installed SuperCollider library on spin their own.
 Those SuperCollider libraries (in essence a _SynthDef_) are called _engines_ in the context of **norns** development.